-6) Telephonic Depositions of Expert Witnesses.
+6) Remote Depositions of Expert Witnesses.

 - a.
-Upon proper demand by a party (the deposing party) to depose a retained expert witness designated by another party (the defending party), the defending party may make the expert witness available for deposition by telephone upon the following conditions: - b.
-Telephonic Depositions of Expert Witnesses Procedures: - Counsel for the defending party must notify all counsel at the time of disclosure that the expert witness will be offered for deposition by telephone.
-Any party objecting to the taking of the deposition by telephone must advise all counsel in writing by facsimile, E-service or hand delivery of the basis of their objection no later than five (5) court days after the date of disclosure or three (3) court days in cases where preference under CCP § 36 has been granted.
+Upon proper demand by a party (the deposing party) to depose a retained expert witness designated by another party (the defending party), the defending party may make the expert witness available for deposition remotely upon the following conditions: - b.
+Remote Depositions of Expert Witnesses Procedures: - 1.
+Counsel for the defending party must notify all counsel at the time of disclosure that the expert witness will be offered for deposition remotely.
+Any party objecting to the taking of the deposition remotely must advise all counsel in writing by facsimile, E-service, or hand delivery of the basis of their objection no later than five (5) court days after the date of disclosure or three (3) court days in cases where preference under CCP § 36 has been granted.
 The parties are encouraged to give telephonic notice of their objection to the defending party.
-The defending party must meet and confer in good faith with the opposing party to resolve any and all issues pertaining to the offered telephone deposition.
-If after meeting and conferring, an objection to the telephonic deposition persists, the offering/defending party seeking the telephonic deposition may make a motion to permit proceeding with a telephonic deposition.
-Said motion may be made upon one (1) court day notice and must be heard by the SAJ or other judge designated by the SAJ.
+The defending party must meet and confer in good faith with the opposing party to resolve any and all issues pertaining to the offered remote deposition.
+If after meeting and conferring, an objection to the remote deposition persists, the offering/defending party seeking the remote deposition may make a motion to permit proceeding with a remote deposition.
+Said motion may be made upon one (1) court day notice and must be heard by the SAJ or another judge designated by the SAJ.